HobokenMartha/Google-output-cauldron-form/README.md

 Code for a form we use a lot

-This code is abstracted from a google form, and submits to a google spreadsheet via AJAX.
+This code is abstracted from a Google form, and submits to a Google spreadsheet via AJAX.